venkatesh87/asianfusion.online/README.md

 **`./aws.sh deploy`**

-Deploy current branch to ElasticBeanstalk environment.
+Deploy current branch to Elastic Beanstalk environment.

 If application doesn't exists, it creates the application.
 If environment doesn't exist, it creates the environment.
 If environment exists, it updates the environment.

 **`./aws.sh terminate`**

-Terminate the ElasticBeanstalk environment of current branch.
+Terminate the Elastic Beanstalk environment of current branch.

 **`./aws.sh terminate app`**

-Terminate the application and all of its ElasticBeanstalk environments (all branches).
+Terminate the application and all of its Elastic Beanstalk environments (all branches).

 **`./delete-s3.sh [s3-bucket] [how-many-days-old]`**